gjuchault/typescript-service-starter/README.md

 ### Releasing

-Under the hood, this library uses [semantic-release](https://github.com/semantic-release/semantic-release) and [commitizen](https://github.com/commitizen/cz-cli).
+Under the hood, this service uses [semantic-release](https://github.com/semantic-release/semantic-release) and [commitizen](https://github.com/commitizen/cz-cli).
 The goal is to avoid manual release process.
 Using `semantic-release` will automatically create a github release (hence tags) as well as an npm release.
 Based on your commit history, `semantic-release` will automatically create a patch, feature or breaking release.